siouaz/html-devops/README.md

-# Dockerizing a static HTML page using nginx
+# Dockerizing a static HTML page

 To build docker images